-Estonia defends ban on Russian media at EU event
+Estonia defends Russian media ban at EU event

 He also said Estonia’s approach was a “break from the norm” because media accreditation was a “bureaucratic” not a “political” process in most EU states.

-He said that if that custom were to change, it could be a “slippery slope” to multiple media bans.
+Eyal said if that custom were to change, it could lead to multiplying media bans.

-Estonia’s judgement - that Sputnik was “not independent” - could also apply to many media from Asia and from the Middle East, he added.
+Estonia’s judgement - that Sputnik was “not independent” - could also apply to many media from Asia and from the Middle East, he said.

 “It’s difficult to see how it would be any different for China’s news agency, Xinhau, for instance,” Eyal said.